Botanical Name of Sunflower: Helianthus annuus.

 It can grow up to 4 meters in height.
 The root is hairy and made of fiber, and it creates plenty of spacious roots that can penetrate up to 3 meters in the ground.

 Due to its deep roots and ability to soak up water and harmful substances, sunflowers are often used for the drying of wetlands and cleaning of contaminated soil: waste waters, lead, and radioactive substances.

 The leaves are large, individual, with long stems, and heart-shaped.
 The stem usually develops 20-25 leaves.

 It flowers from June to September, and large flowers develop individually on top of the stem or branch.

 The center of the head is composed of small yellow-brown or red-brown tubular flowers, surrounded by yellow petals that are up to 10 centimeters long.
 There are two types of flowers: large petals that form a yellow wreath and small flowers that form fruit.

 From the center flowers of sunflower, oval and flat black and dappled fruits develop.

-Within every fruit there is one light grey seed, rich in herbal oils, vitamins, proteins and minerals.
+Within every fruit, there is one light gray seed, rich in herbal oils, vitamins, proteins, and minerals.
 A mature sunflower can contain up to half a kilo of seeds.

 Plant Parts Used: The seed, flower petals and leaves.